-Active charcoal in healthcare
+Active charcoal in Healthcare

-Actice charcoal helps with:
+Active charcoal helps with:

-- digestive problems
+- Digestive problems

-- as supportive medication against intoxication
+- Supportive medication against intoxication

 A miracle cure for beauty?

-The striking pure black color of activated charcoal is of course a great eye-catcher for the beauty industry.
-It is supposed to make teeth whiter, minimize skin pores and clean hair of unwanted pollutants.
+The striking pure black colour of activated charcoal is a great eye-catcher for the beauty industry.
+It is supposed to make teeth whiter, minimize pores on the skin and clean the hair of unwanted pollutants.
 We do agree activated charcoal has healing properties.
 Nevertheless, some activated charcoal beauty products should be handled with care.
-For example a toothpaste containing activated charcoal in order to whiten teeth: it does whiten unwanted pigmentations, but is also very agresive to the teeth themselves.
-Used for a prolonged period, it is actually doing more harm than good: the fine particles of activated charcoal function similarly to sandpaper.
+For example a toothpaste containing activated charcoal in order to whiten teeth: it does whiten unwanted pigmentation, but is also very aggressive to on the teeth.
+Used for a prolonged period, it is actually does more harm than good: the fine particles of activated charcoal function similarly to sandpaper.